Frank Joranko

 Frank L. Joranko (July 1, 1930 – March 8, 2019) was an American football and baseball player and coach.
 He was the head baseball coach at Albion College from 1973 to 1995, the head football coach from 1973 to 1982, and the athletic director from 1975 to 1991.

 Athlete at Albion

 Joranko attended Albion College and graduated in the Class of 1954.
 While at Albion, he earned nine varsity letters in three sports—four each in football and baseball and one in basketball.
 He was the quarterback and defensive end for the school's football team and was selected as the most valuable player in the Michigan Intercollegiate Athletic Association ("MIAA") in 1951.
 After Joranko scored two touchdowns in a September 1950 game against Ashland University, one newspaper reporter wrote that Joranko "held honors for the prettiest run thus far in the fall campaign."
-Joranko intercepted a pass in Albion's end zone and rank the ball back 105 yards for at touchdown.
+Joranko intercepted a pass in Albion's end zone and rank the ball back 105 yards for a touchdown.
 Albion coach Del Anderson called it "the longest and most exciting dash I've ever seen."
 Joranko also played on Albion's 1950 MIAA championship baseball team.